Kunull/Writeups/docs/ROP Emporium/split.md

 ═══════════════════════════════════════════════════════════════════════════════════
 rip --> pwnme() return
-	## Pop the value pointed to by rsp into rip and move rsp by 8 bytes.
+	// Pop the value pointed to by rsp into rip and move rsp by 8 bytes.
-           The intruction now pointed to by rip will be to be executed next.
 ═══════════════════════════════════════════════════════════════════════════════════

 Stack: